enlunder/nwc-notification-idotmatrix/README.md

 Nostr Wallet Connect ([NIP-47](https://github.com/nostr-protocol/nips/blob/master/47.md)) is an open protocol enabling applications to interact with bitcoin lightning wallets.

 nwc-notification-idotmatrix watches for NIP-47 notification events (payments received and sent).
-Events are decrypted and pushed to an iDotMatrix pixel screen (via [a fork of pixelart-tracker](https://github.com/enlunder/pixelart-tracker).
+Events are decrypted and pushed to an iDotMatrix pixel screen (via [this fork of pixelart-tracker](https://github.com/enlunder/pixelart-tracker)).

-Note: you need to run
+Note: you need to run pixelart-tracker as a separate process, perhaps on a Raspberry Pi Zero close to the iDotMatrix screen?

 #### Usage: